Can I get a mortgage on unemployment?

 Bad news first.
-If you were recently laid off due to the COVID pandemic, or otherwise, your unemployment income can’t be used to qualify for a mortgage.
+If you were recently laid off (because of the pandemic or for any other reason) you can’t count unemployment benefits as income for a mortgage application.

 But don’t give up on your home buying plans just yet.

-It’s possible to buy a house very soon after returning to work — or even before you start a new job if you have a strong offer letter.
+It’s possible to buy a house or refinance very soon after returning to work — or even before you start a new job if you have a strong offer letter.

 In this article (Skip to...)

 - Refinance on unemployment

 - Other income sources